Activity ideas during coronavirus for people with dementia

 You can still use your garden if you have one – you could plant some seeds (indoors or out) and look forward to seeing them grow.

-Even with the new rules, anyone can go outdoors to exercise once a day – so long as they stay away from people not in their household.
+Even with the new rules, anyone can go outdoors to exercise – so long as they stay away from people not in their household.
 So, go for a walk together if you can or even something more active.
 Fresh air will help lift your spirits.

 When you’re looking at other activities, try to make sure the person has activities based on their interests and preferences.
 Ideas include: